This article originally appeared on ProducersWeb on February 21,2014

 When you do get inside your prospect’s mind, when you know their true pain points and needs, you can give them solutions.

-For prospects craving simplicity, certainty, yield and guarantees, secondary market annuities can’t be beat.
+For prospects craving simplicity, certainty, yield and guarantees, secondary market annuities can’t be beaten.
 And when you present these to the right prospects, the psychological principles of sales take over.
 You can truly satisfy the needs of your clients and just stand back while the product sells itself.